aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/barcode-recognition/barcode-recognition-settings/_index.md

 ```

 ## **Read Australia Post Barcodes**
 *Australia Post* is a 4-state postal barcode type implemented by the Australian Post.
 This type requires including special two-digit format control code (FCC) fields and eight-digit sorting code (SC) fields into barcode information.
-FCC fields are intended to set one of three supported types with various fixed number of bars: 37, 52, or 67 bars.
+FCC fields are intended to set one of three supported types with various fixed numbers of bars: 37, 52, or 67 bars.
 For some FCC, barcodes may comprise a customer information (CI) field that indicates one of the encoding types supporting numerical or alphanumeric characters.
 Customer information can take 31 bars in 67-length barcodes or 16 bars in 52-length ones.
 The *Australia Post* symbology has checksum controls and supports Reed-Solomon error correction.

 Because of the possible presence of customer information in barcode information for *Australia Post*, the reading process has some peculiarities.
 Class [*AustraliaPostSettings*](https://reference.aspose.com/barcode/php/classAustraliaPostSettings) is provided to manage recognition parameters according to specific industrial needs.